 Macalla means the ‘hill of the echo’ in Irish and is the name for the green hill above our house and residential centre.
-We like to think that there are indeed vibrations filling the air – a resounding of Michael Joe’s legacy – the work we’re doing resonating further afield, just as we have tuned into the reverberations of the regenerative work of those we continue to learn from.
+We like to think that there are indeed vibrations filling the

 The farm is made up of diverse habitats – a large area of upland mountain and bog which becomes a vibrant purple in August when the heather blooms.
 Lowland multispecies grassland undulating over pre- and post- famine cultivation ridges.
 A very special native woodland on a north facing slope, the other side an area of severe cutaway bog- a stark reminder of the effect of historical resource extraction.
 A tree plantation of broadleaf and native species, more trees planted in corners and edges of fields.
 Our gardens and polytunnels finding their sheltered niche below Macalla.
 Nevertheless, these habitats bearing the brunt of Atlantic weather systems, extreme wind, rain, salt on marginal and acidic soils, a climate that is warming, becoming measurably more extreme and unpredictable.